iggy-rs/iggy-dotnet-client/README.md

     Password = "iggy",
 });
 ```
-Alternatively, once you've logged in as the root user, you can create another account with optional `Permissions` and use that one instead.
+Furthermore, after logging in, you have the option to create an account with customizable `Permissions`.
 ```c#
 await bus.CreateUser(new CreateUserRequest
 {